WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23 17:44:25 INFO:rsuite:Successfuly build 1 packages
 ```

-To build a deployment package you use command
+To build a deployment package you use the following command

 ```bash
 rsuite proj zip
 ```

-You can see that if the project is not under version controll the command returns error.
-You have to explicitly give version number for your deployment package
+You can see that if the project is not under version control the command returns an error.
+You have to explicitly give a version number for your deployment package

 ```bash
 rsuite proj zip --version=1.0